danfickle/openhtmltopdf/README.md

 ## CHANGELOG

 ### head - 0.0.1-RC20-SNAPSHOT
++ [#339](https://github.com/danfickle/openhtmltopdf/issues/339) Mark Jsoup DOM converter module as deprecated (for removal).
+Please see integration guide for replacement.
+This module may also pull in an insecure version of Guava so please migrate now.

 ### 0.0.1-RC19 (2019-March-18)
 + [#336](https://github.com/danfickle/openhtmltopdf/issues/336) Fix for broken image links causing an NPE.
 Thanks @svenfrauen.